modular/modular/KGEN/docs/public/programming-manual.md

     fn __getitem__(self, idx: Range) -> ArraySlice: ...
 ```

-The compiler follows the same approach as (e.g.) a C++ compiler does to resolve
-which candidate to pick for a given call: it filters out candidates that cannot
-work for a callsite, then ranks the remaining ones based on the number of
-implicit conversions that are required.
-If there is an ambiguity, the compiler
-complains.
-Mojo doesn’t support overloading solely on result type, and doesn’t
+Mojo doesn’t support overloading solely on result type, and doesn’t use result
-use result type or contextual type information for type inference, keeping
+type or contextual type information for type inference, keeping things simple,
-things simple, fast, and predictable.
+fast, and predictable.
+Mojo will never produce an "expression too complex"

-Python doesn’t have overloaded methods per-se, but it is fairly common to
-implement the equivalent by writing a generic function and then dynamically
-dispatching based on the types of values that are present in practice.
-In this
-way, the Mojo approach is similar, but shifts the responsibility up to the
-compiler to resolve.
+error, because its type-checker is simple and fast by definition.

 ### `'fn'` Definitions